 Coming Events

-YOA has phased out it's paper based membership form and waiver.
-On site membership/waiver is done on a phone with a credit card.
+To speed up checkin at events for all, YOA has phased out it's paper based membership form and waiver.
+On site membership/waiver is done on a smart phone with a credit card.

 Staying Safe While Orienteering